 The Truman State University neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 100.0% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-In addition, 99.6% of the real estate in the Truman State University neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+In addition, renter-occupied real estate is dominant in the Truman State University neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 99.7%, which is higher than 99.2% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Despite all of the residential real estate here in the Truman State University neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
-The vacancy rate here is 58.1%, which is higher than 99.2% of all U.S. neighborhoods.
+The vacancy rate here is 51.5%, which is higher than 98.9% of all U.S. neighborhoods.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.